 2. Solo Travel Trips: Ski Trips

 Skiiers and snowboarders who want freedom on the slopes have little to lose from booking a solo travel snow adventure.
-Yes, you’ll probably pay the same price for your hotel room or condo that couples would be able to split—but stick with a budget accommodation, and everything else is basically per-person, with no particular benefit for couples.
+Yes, you’ll probably pay the same price for your hotel room or condo that couples would be able to split—but stick with a budget accommodations, and everything else is basically per-person, with no particular benefit for couples.
 You pay lift tickets, meals, and equipment rentals only for yourself, and there’s usually an apres ski lodge where you can chat with other travelers after enjoying the slopes at your own pace.

 3. Solo Travel Trips: Head for Europe